We need to talk about content marketing ROI (return on investment).

 Before we get started, you’ll need to have Google Analytics set up on your site.
 If you’re using WordPress, you’ll definitely want to check out one of these awesome Google Analytics plugins for WordPress.

 There are 7 key content marketing metrics that matter: lead quality, sales, web traffic, onsite engagement, social media engagement, SEO success, and exposure and authority.
 We’ll take a look at how to measure each one in detail below.

-- If you’re planning a big pillar article to attract links to your site and boost your search engine rankings, then you should set specific goals for the results you want.
+- If you’re writing a long pillar article to attract links to your site and boost your search engine rankings, set specific goals for the results you want.
 Then be sure to track new backlinks to that post and to your site, and monitor your search engine rankings after publication.

-- If you’re planning a social media campaign to build buzz around a new product launch, then you should track exposure and authority metrics listed below such as media mentions, and keep an eye on your social media engagement.
+- If you’re planning a social media campaign to build buzz around a new product launch, track the exposure and authority metrics listed below, like media mentions, and keep an eye on your social media engagement.

 Ready to get started?

 Does Your Content Have the Potential to Earn Money?